RohanShrivastava08/Interview-Preparation-2025/Front End Interview 2025.md

 ### 70. **How do service workers enhance PWA functionality?**

 > Service workers act as a proxy between the web application and the network, enabling features like offline caching, background sync, and push notifications, thereby improving performance and reliability.

+## ⚛️ React & Component Architecture

+### 71. **What is the Virtual DOM, and how does React use it?**

+> The Virtual DOM is a lightweight JavaScript representation of the actual DOM.
+React uses it to optimize UI rendering by updating only the parts of the DOM that have changed, enhancing performance.

+### 72. **Differentiate between Class and Functional Components in React.**

+> Class components are ES6 classes extending `React.Component` with lifecycle methods.
+Functional components are plain JavaScript functions that can use hooks to manage state and side effects.
+Functional components are now preferred due to their simplicity and performance benefits.

+### 73. **What are React Hooks?
+Name a few commonly used ones.**

+> Hooks are functions that let you use state and other React features in functional components.
+Common hooks include `useState`, `useEffect`, `useContext`, `useReducer`, and `useMemo`.

+### 74. **Explain the purpose of `useEffect` hook.**

+> `useEffect` allows you to perform side effects in functional components, such as data fetching, subscriptions, or manually changing the DOM.
+It runs after the render and can be configured to run on specific state or prop changes.

+### 75. **What is the significance of keys in React lists?**

+> Keys help React identify which items have changed, are added, or are removed.
+They should be unique and stable to ensure efficient re-rendering of list items.

+---

+## 🚀 Performance Optimization

+### 76. **How can you optimize React application performance?**

+> - Use React's `PureComponent` or `React.memo` to prevent unnecessary re-renders.
+>
+> - Implement code-splitting using dynamic `import()` and React.lazy.
+>
+> - Utilize virtualization for long lists with libraries like `react-window`.
+>
+> - Avoid inline functions and objects in render methods.
+>
+> - Debounce or throttle expensive operations.
+>

+### 77. **What is code-splitting, and why is it important?**

+> Code-splitting is the practice of breaking up your code into smaller chunks that can be loaded on demand.
+It improves initial load time and performance by loading only the necessary code for the current view.

+### 78. **Explain lazy loading in React.**

+> Lazy loading is a technique where components or resources are loaded only when needed.
+In React, `React.lazy()` and `Suspense` are used to load components lazily, enhancing performance by reducing the initial bundle size.

+---

+## ♿ Accessibility (a11y)

+### 79. **What are ARIA roles, and how do they enhance accessibility?**

+> ARIA (Accessible Rich Internet Applications) roles provide additional information to assistive technologies about the purpose of elements, improving accessibility for users with disabilities.

+### 80. **How do you ensure keyboard accessibility in web applications?**

+> - Ensure all interactive elements are focusable using `tabindex`.
+>
+> - Use semantic HTML elements like `<button>`, `<a>`, and `<input>`.
+>
+> - Manage focus states and visible indicators.
+>
+> - Implement keyboard event handlers for custom components.
+>

+---

+## 🧪 Testing & Debugging

+### 81. **What is the difference between unit testing and integration testing?**

+> - Unit testing focuses on individual components or functions in isolation.
+>
+> - Integration testing verifies the interaction between different components or modules to ensure they work together as expected.
+>

+### 82. **Which tools are commonly used for testing React applications?**

+> - Jest: A JavaScript testing framework for unit and integration tests.
+>
+> - React Testing Library: For testing React components by simulating user interactions.
+>
+> - Enzyme (less common now): For shallow rendering and component testing.
+>

+---

+## 🔐 Security Best Practices

+### 83.**What is Cross-Site Scripting (XSS), and how can you prevent it?**

+> XSS is a security vulnerability where attackers inject malicious scripts into web pages viewed by others.
+Prevention includes:
+>
+> - Escaping user input.
+>
+> - Validating and sanitizing inputs.
+>
+> - Using Content Security Policy (CSP) headers.
+>

+### 84.**Explain the concept of Cross-Origin Resource Sharing (CORS).**

+> CORS is a security feature implemented by browsers to restrict web pages from making requests to a different domain than the one that served the web page.
+Servers can enable CORS by setting appropriate headers to allow cross-origin requests.

+---

+## 🧰 Tooling & Build Processes

+### 85. **What is Webpack, and why is it used in frontend development?**

+> Webpack is a module bundler that compiles JavaScript modules and other assets into a single bundle or multiple bundles, optimizing them for deployment.
+It handles dependencies, code splitting, and asset management.

+### 86. **What is Babel, and how does it work?**

+> Babel is a JavaScript compiler that converts modern JavaScript (ES6+) into backward-compatible versions for older browsers.
+It uses plugins and presets to transform code syntax.

+---

+## 🧩 Design Patterns & Architecture

+### 87. **What is the Flux architecture, and how does Redux implement it?**

+> Flux is a unidirectional data flow architecture where data flows from actions to dispatcher to stores and then to views.
+Redux implements Flux by providing a single store, pure reducer functions, and actions to manage state changes predictably.

+### 88. **Explain the concept of Higher-Order Components (HOC) in React.**

+> An HOC is a function that takes a component and returns a new component with enhanced behavior.
+It's used for code reuse, logic abstraction, and manipulating props.

+---

+## 🌐 Progressive Web Apps (PWA)

+### 89. **What are Progressive Web Apps, and what are their key features?**

+> PWAs are web applications that provide a native app-like experience.
+Key features include:
+>
+> - Responsive design.
+>
+> - Offline capabilities via service workers.
+>
+> - Installable on devices.
+>
+> - Push notifications.
+>
+> - Fast loading and performance.[naukri.com](https://www.naukri.com/code360/library/full-stack--developer-interview-questions?utm_source=chatgpt.com)
+>

+### 90. **How do service workers enhance PWA functionality?**

+> Service workers act as a proxy between the web application and the network, enabling features like offline caching, background sync, and push notifications, thereby improving performance and reliability.